boshtannik/embedded-nano-mesh/README.md

    and then extract packets payload, in case of packet has reached it's destination.

+The `send` method require next arguments to be provided:
+1. `data` - type of `PacketDataBytes` - which is the alias of heapless::Vec - vector
+   of data bytes of specific size, defined in `src/transciever/packet/config.rs`
+2. `destication_device_identifyer`: `DeviceIdentifyer` instance. which presents
+   the identifyer of receiving device.
+3. `lifetime` - The number of intermediate nodes (`Transcievers`) - the packet will be able to pass.
+Each hop between (nodes / devices / 'Transceivers`) reduces lifetime of packet by 1.
+The purpose of it - is to void the ether being jammed by lost packets, which might be re-transmitted inifinite number of times.

 ## Note
 Under the hood, the data is packed into `Packet` instance.
 The `Packet` data fields can be configured via `src/transciever/packet/config.rs` and via